dotnet/arcade/Documentation/BranchesChannelsAndSubscriptions.md

 - The .NET Core 3.0 Dev channel is now defunct (we are in release shutdown)
 - A .NET Core 3.0 release channel should produced from a set of yet-created branches.
 These branches would be based off the branches producing .NET Core 3.0 Dev bits.
 - Subscriptions intaking .NET Core 3.0 assets should map onto new branches and flow in the same manner as the .NET Core 3.0 Dev subscriptions
-- the .Net Core 3.1 Dev channel should be created and assigned as the default output channel of the original .NET Core 3.0 Dev channel.
+- the .Net Core 3.1 Dev channel should be created and assigned as the default output channel of the branches that previously defaulted to the .NET Core 3.0 Dev channel.
 - Because fixes in the release branches should flow back into the mainline branches, there should be automatic merge PRs opened.

 The new .NET Core 3.0 graph then should look like: